benjamincrozat/lumen-boilerplate/README.md

 composer create-project benjamincrozat/lumen-boilerplate example
 ```

-Once you set up your `.env` file, run your migrations.
+Once you have set up your `.env` file, run your migrations.
 You can even seed some fake data for users:

 ```bash
 php artisan migrate --seed
 ```

-The project can immediately be tested at [http://example.dev](http://example.dev).
+Assuming you're using Laravel Valet, the project can immediately be tested at [http://example.dev](http://example.dev).

 The API also works out of the box with a basic token for authentication.
 First, get your token: